-The following figure shows an aggregate of all 20 monitoring sites, which highlights a fairly consistent result throughout the year, albeit with some fluctuation on the minimum measurement.
-The aggregate data also shows consistent trends between the minimum, average and maximum measurements indicating that the source water chlorine concentration strongly dictates chlorine at all stations.
+The following figure shows an aggregate of all 20 monitoring sites, which highlights a fairly consistent result throughout the year, albeit with some fluctuation on the minimum and maximum measurements.
 Local factors such as water demands and pipe materials further reduce chlorine concentration measured as these key locations.

-One low chlorine concentration sample was identified at 1900 Hamilton Avenue in 2021, down from four in 2020.
+One low chlorine concentration sample was identified at 1900 Hamilton Avenue in both 2021 and 2022, down from four in 2020.
 In this quiet residential area north of Marine Drive and west of Fell Avenue, water in this area is drawn from the nearby Westmoreland Metro Vancouver source, but due to older cast iron water mains and lower residential demands, it is likely that the chlorine concentrations were reduced more quickly than water was being consumed.
 To aid concentrations, a water flushing station has been installed at this location to help move more water through this area.
 Furthermore, this area is also flushed annually to improve chlorine concentration and reduce turbidity.

-Station No. 801 (568 West 28th Street) had a total of only one low concentration sample in 2021, a vast improvement on 2020 where 8 were recorded in a period of 4 months.
+Station No. 801 (568 West 28th Street) had just one low concentration sample in both 2022 and 2021, a vast improvement on 2020 where 8 were recorded in a period of 4 months.
 This station is located in the Westview neighbourhood in the top left corner of the City.
 This is an area that receives water from the Metro Vancouver source which enters the City of North Vancouver at the Lynn Valley Road Feed.
 Given that this water is received near 20th and Sutherland, it is expected to have a longer residence time in the distribution system, which would lead to the lower chlorine concentrations.
 Additionally during a similar time period low chlorine concentrations were recorded entering the distribution system at 20th and Sutherland.
 Recent work to install a flushing station near this location seem to have improved results in this area.

 3.3.2.2.
-Water Temperature
+Water Temperature & Other Aesthetic Properties